 Q: Tell me a bit about yourself and what you do.

 I’m Renee and I am a wife, a mother, a sister, a daughter, a Children’s Nutritionist and a Children’s Nurse.
-My family come first, always.
+My family comes first, always.
 I have always had such a huge passion for caring, helping and supporting others through whatever is going on in their lives.
 From befriending the new girl at school to helping a family through the battle of their life, or nursing their sick child.
-My life long dream has been to work with families.
+My lifelong dream has been to work with families.
 Initially, my passion took me to nursing, and I have done that all over the world, always with children.
-In 2011 I moved to Sydney to study nutritional medicine after my own health improved through altering my perception on health and changing the way I lived.
+In 2011 I moved to Sydney to study nutritional medicine after my own health improved through altering my perception of health and changing the way I lived.
 I questioned the way we were treating patients and wanted to do more than what the current medical system has to offer.

 Now I have completed my studies and have my own business Dandelion Nutrition, working as a nutritionist to help new moms with their concerns over their babies, helping moms feel energized and encouraging them to dig deeper into their own biochemistry and making sure the body maintains a good sense of equilibrium.
 I also run essential oil classes, teaching how to incorporate natural solutions into their everyday health, from using for sleep to use for first aid to using for emotional health.

 Q: How do you support your clients to achieve their health goals?